VanMinhN/Tetris/README.md

 Installation
 ------------
-Require to have pygame install.
+Require to have pygame install. <br>
-Require pip and py to be the latest version as of March 20, 2022
+Require pip and py to be the latest version as of March 20, 2022.

 To Run Application
 ------------------